Ghanemla/native_fitness/README.md

 To better understand how the database is structured see `src/types/global.d.ts.` Most columns are self explantory, some can be explained further:
 * **user_bag**: Comma seperated string of all items avaiable in the app
-* **user_equipped**: Comma seperated string of all unlocked equiped items, most be an item from user_bag.
+* **user_equipped**: Comma seperated string of all unlocked equiped items, must be an item from user_bag.
 You can only have max 4 items equiped, this limit is already set in redux.
 * **quests_done_count**: The total amount of times you've completed the same quest.
 * **quest_active**: When you complete a quest it's unavailable for the rest of the day.
 After completing this is set to 1, hiding it from the user, When a new day start set this value back to 0.